-- e.
-Towers that are constructed and antennas that are installed in accordance with the provisions of this ordinance on a non conforming lot, or in conjunction with a non conforming use, shall not be deemed to constitute the expansion of a non-conforming use or structure. - f.
-Height Limitations: - 1) Sites in Forested Areas: Wireless telecommunications facilities in forested areas shall not project higher than 20 feet above the average tree canopy height in a one hundred and fifty (150) foot radius of the mount, or the total area of the site including security barrier(s) and designated clear area for access to equipment, which ever is greater.
+- Sites in Forested Areas: Wireless telecommunications facilities in forested areas shall not project higher than 20 feet above the average tree canopy height in a one hundred and fifty (150) foot radius of the mount, or the total area of the site including security barrier(s) and designated clear area for access to equipment, which ever is greater.
 Telecommunication facilities in forested areas must fit with the natural character of such areas and employ stealth technology in order to make sites less obtrusive to the character of surrounding property and the community.
-Appropriate stealth technologies to apply in wooded areas shall include making sites appear as false/artificial trees, forest ranger / fire towers, or other facades acceptable to the Planning Board. - 2) Sites in Fields or Agricultural Areas: Wireless telecommunications facilities constructed in fields or areas without a tree canopy shall not exceed ninety (90) feet in height, measured as the vertical distance from the average finished grade surrounding the facility, to its highest point, including all attachments.
+Appropriate stealth technologies to apply in wooded areas shall include making sites appear as false/artificial trees, forest ranger / fire towers, or other facades acceptable to the Planning Board. - 2) Sites in Fields or Agricultural Areas: Wireless telecommunications facilities constructed in field or areas without a tree canopy shall not exceed ninety (90) feet in height, measure as the vertical distance from the average finished grade surrounding the facility, to its highest point, including all attachments.
 Telecommunication facilities in fields or areas without tree canopy shall employ stealth technology.
-Appropriate stealth technologies to apply in fields include agricultural silos, windmills, or other facades acceptable to the Planning Board. - 3) Sites in or on Existing Structures: When mounted on or within an existing structure, no wireless telecommunications facilities shall exceed ninety (90) feet in height, measured as the vertical distance from the average finished grade surrounding the facility, to its highest point, including all attachments.
-If mounted on another structure, the combined height of the structure and wireless telecommunications facilities shall be used to determine compliance with the requirements of this section, and shall not exceed ninety (90) feet in height as described above.
-Telecommunication facilities on or within existing structures shall employ stealth designs that are architecturally compatible with the host structure. - 4) (New) Antennas that are free standing and 35 feet or less in height are exempt from this ordinance. - g.
+Appropriate stealth technologies to apply in fields include agricultural silos, windmills, or other facades acceptable to the Planning Board.

+- 3) Sites in or on Existing Structures: When mounted on or within an existing structure, no wireless telecommunication facilities shall exceed ninety (90) feet in height, measured as the vertical distance from the average finished grade surrounding the facility, to its highest point, including all attachments.
+If mounted on another structure, the combined height of the structure and wireless telecommunications facilities shall be used to determine compliance with the requirements of this section, and shall not exceed (90) feet in height as described above.
+Telecommunication facilities on or within existing structures shall employ stealth designs that are architecturally compatible with the host structure. - 4) (New) Antenna that are free standing and 35 feet or less in height are exempt from this ordinance. - g.
 All free-standing towers, except in pre-existing sites, must be set back a distance equal to 125% of the height of the tower from any off-site residential structure.
-Towers and accessory facilities must satisfy the minimum zoning district setback requirements. - 2.
-DISTRICTS PERMITTED
+Towers and accessory facilities must satisfy the minimum zoning district setback requirements.